sousbila/matrix-transposition/README.md

 # Matrix Transposition Performance Analysis

 This repository contains the code and scripts used to analyze the performance of different matrix transposition implementations.
-The project focuses on optimizing matrix transposition operations using various techniques, including sequential methods, implicit parallelism with compiler optimizations, and explicit parallelism with OpenMP.
+The project focuses on optimizing matrix transposition operations using various techniques, including sequential methods, implicit parallelism with compiler optimizations and explicit parallelism with OpenMP.

 ## Table of Contents